 3. Eat Well.
 The Mental Health Foundation say that ‘Your brain needs a mix of nutrients in order to stay healthy and function well, just like the other organs in your body.
 A diet that’s good for your physical health is also good for your mental health.’
 Often people turn to food for emotional comfort, but usually the food we choose for this comfort has the opposite effect.
 If you notice yourself reaching for food when you’re feeling low, stop to check whether this is hunger or emotional eating, and either make a healthy choice or try one of the other methods as a way of lifting your mood instead.

 4. Drink sensibly.
 Drinking is part of our culture either socially or as a way or relaxing.
-How often do you see Facebook posts as friends reach for a glass of wine at the end of the day?
+It can be a good way to relax or enjoy time with friends, but keep a check on how you’re feeling and notice any habits forming.
 Drinking as a way of managing emotions is unhealthy as a problem ignored or avoided won’t go away, and the effects of the alcohol on your body and brain will harm your wellbeing.

 5. Keep In Touch.
 We are social animals and need human connection.
 Although time for ourselves is important too, becoming isolated is bad for our mental health.
 Connect with friends, even if it’s just on the phone or online, and create opportunities for connection.

 6. Ask for Help.
 There are professional services to help with your emotional wellbeing and mental health, therapists, coaches, counsellors and other practitioners, so if you need help and support, please make that commitment to your self-care.
-Also ask for help with day to day tasks, or at work, to lighten the load and reduce stress and overwhelm.
+Also ask for help at home or work when you need to lighten the load and reduce stress and overwhelm.

 7. Take a Break.
 A change of scene, a break from activity, or getting outside for a few minutes, all of these things can help you to re-set and re-focus, but also to give yourself a chance to just ‘be’.

 8. Do Something You’re Good At.
 The Mental Health Foundation suggest that spending time on an activity you enjoy and that you’re good at will boost your self-esteem.
 So what do you enjoy?
 Do you have any hobbies or favourite pastimes?
-Creative activities are particularly good for mental wellbeing.
+Creative activities or getting outdoors, even if it’s just for a short walk, are really good for your mental wellbeing.

 9. Accept Who You Are.
-This can be a difficult one, especially if you struggle with low-self esteem or a lack of confidence, you often compare yourself to others, or you’ve had past experience of being judged or criticised.
-Learning to love yourself can be a challenge, but it can be life changing too.
-There are people who can help with this and I’ll be running a feature on some of them soon.
+This can feel difficult if you struggle with low-self esteem or a lack of confidence, you often compare yourself to others, or you’ve had past experience of being judged or criticised.
+Learn to love yourself and accept you who you are, without judgment.

-10. Care For Others.
-I agree with the Mental Health Foundation that this is a great way to boost your wellbeing through human connection, and having a sense of purpose, but I would add that you need to choose wisely where you give your time and energy.
+10. Help Others.
+I agree with the Mental Health Foundation that this is a great way to boost your wellbeing through human connection, and having a sense of purpose.

 As always, I’d love to know your thoughts on any of the points raised in this weeks blog.